The Number One HR Solution on Salesforce

 Structured interviews can often be held with nothing more than a pen and paper.
 The answers to questions can be ticked off of a list, and this means that the interviewer won't need to collect the whole conversation.
 Semi-structured interviews are different.

 Rather than having simple answers, you will have a lot of information to unpack at the end of the interview you've held.
 This makes it worth having methods to collect your data that will be easy to work with down the line.
-Audio and video recordings are perfect for this, though many interviewers will devise their own qualitative methods to ensure that they can get the information they need.
+Audio and video recordings, which can be easily created using an online video maker, are perfect for this.
+Many interviewers will also devise their own qualitative methods to ensure that they can get the information they need

 What Are the Steps to Follow in a Semi-Structured Interview?